-You will be working on real-time projects and step-by-step assignments that have high relevance in the corporate world, step by step assignments and curriculum designed by industry experts.
-Upon completion of the training course you can apply for some of the best jobs in top MNCs around the world at top salaries.
-Intellipaat offers lifetime access to videos, course materials, 24/7 Support, and course material upgrading to latest version at no extra fees.
-Hence it is clearly a one-time investment.
+You will be working on real-time projects and step-by-step assignments that have high relevance in the corporate world, and the curriculum is designed by industry experts.
+Upon the completion of the training course, you can apply for some of the best jobs in top MNCs around the world at top salaries.
+Intellipaat offers lifetime access to videos, course materials, 24/7 support and course material upgrading to the latest version at no extra fees.
+Hence, it is clearly a one-time investment.

 This course is designed for clearing Intellipaat Data Science Certification Exam.
-The entire training course content is designed by industry professionals to get the best jobs in the top MNCs.
-As part of this training you will be working on real time projects and assignments that have immense implications in the real world industry scenario thus helping you fast track your career effortlessly.
+The entire course content is designed by industry professionals to get the best jobs in top MNCs.
+As part of this training, you will be working on real-time projects and assignments that have immense implications in the real-world industry scenarios, thus helping you fast track your career effortlessly.

 At the end of this training program, there will be quizzes that perfectly reflect the type of questions asked in the respective certification exams and help you score better.

-Intellipaat Course Completion Certification will be awarded on the completion of Project work (on expert review) and upon scoring of at least 60% marks in the quiz.
+Intellipaat Course Completion Certification will be awarded upon the completion of Project work (after expert review) and upon scoring at least 60% marks in the quiz.
 Intellipaat certification is well recognized in top 80+ MNCs like Ericsson, Cisco, Cognizant, Sony, Mu Sigma, Saint-Gobain, Standard Chartered, TCS, Genpact, Hexaware, etc.

-A senior software architect at NextGen Healthcare who has previously worked with IBM Corporation.
-Suresh has worked on Big Data, Data Science, advanced analytics, Internet of Things, Azure along with AI domains like Machine Learning and Deep Learning.
-He has successfully implemented high impact projects in major corporations around the world.
+A Senior Software Architect at NextGen Healthcare who has previously worked with IBM Corporation, Suresh Paritala has worked on Big Data, Data Science, Advanced Analytics, Internet of Things and Azure, along with AI domains like Machine Learning and Deep Learning.
+He has successfully implemented high-impact projects in major corporations around the world.

-A renowned Data Scientist who has worked with Google and currently working at ASCAP.
-Samanth has a proven ability to develop Data Science strategies that have a high impact on the revenues of organizations.
-He comes with strong Data Science expertise and has created decisive Data Science strategies for Fortune 500 Corporations.
+A renowned Data Scientist who has worked with Google and is currently working at ASCAP, Samanth Reddy has a proven ability to develop Data Science strategies that have a high impact on the revenues of various organizations.
+He comes with strong Data Science expertise and has created decisive Data Science strategies for Fortune 500 corporations.